irohiroki/guard-spork-ruby-debug-sample/README.markdown

 bundle exec guard
 ```

-Then, in a different window/terminal, run your spec:
+Then, in a different window/terminal, run autotest:

 ```
-bundle exec rspec spec/models/user_spec.rb
+bundle exec autotest
 ```

 You should see the `ruby-debug` console appear in the terminal where you started guard/spork and should be able to type `ruby-debug` commands into it!